panoptic-labs/docs/docs/developers/V1.1/contract.PanopticPool.md

 ### pokeMedian

-Updates the internal median with the last Uniswap observation if the `MEDIAN_PERIOD` has elapsed.
+Updates the internal median with the last oracle observation if the `MEDIAN_PERIOD` has elapsed.

 ```solidity